 teacher will explain to students that in pairs they will be analyzing modern political cartoons.
 The teacher will then give a cartoon to each pair.
 Each cartoon will have two generic questions attached to it: A. What elements in the political cartoon make you think this?
 B. What is the main idea of the political cartoon?
 Each cartoon will have additional, cartoon specific questions, also listed.
 While students are working, the teacher will be walking around to monitor student work and understanding.

-A. What do you notice about the political cartoon?
-B. With the things you do notice, what could they represent?
+- A. What do you notice about the political cartoon? - B. With the things you do notice, what could they represent?

 For students who may get done analyzing their political cartoons early, the teacher will provide an extension question.
 Taking on the role of a federalist, how would you view this political cartoon?
 And why?
 Then take on the role of an anti-federalist.

-7. Class Discussion: Slides #10-18 After students have all had a chance to analyze their political cartoons, the teacher will share out their analyses of the cartoons.
+7. Class Discussion: Slides #10-18 After students have all had a chance to analyze their political cartoons, the teacher will begin a whole class discussion, where students will share out their analyses of the cartoons.
 What elements are addressed across multiple political cartoons?
+What modern day political parties align with small government and big government?

+1. Exit Ticket (A3): Teacher will instruct students to

+answer the following question on the back of their

 6. Students will listen as the teacher introduces the political cartoon analysis.
 They will begin their assigned political cartoon analysis, making sure to answer the provided questions.

 7. Students will share out their analyses of their political cartoons and answer the questions posed by the teacher.

-Economy, taxes, health care, natural disasters Democrats: big government Republicans: small government Closure 5 Minutes 1.
-Exit Ticket (A3): Teacher will instruct students to answer the following question on the back of their 1.
-Students will complete the exit tick on the back of their index card.
-Students will relate the ideas of the political index card: In what ways does the federalist/anti- federalist debate of big government vs. small government still exist today? (apply) Teacher will tell students to hand in their index card on the way out the door. cartoons, including economy, health care, natural disasters, to the debate over big government vs. small government.
+Economy, taxes, health care, natural disasters

+Democrats: big government Republicans: small government

+1. Students will complete the exit tick on the back of their index card.
+Students will relate the ideas of the political index card: In what ways does the federalist/anti- federalist debate of big government vs. small government still exist today? (apply) Teacher will tell students to hand in their index card on the way out the door.
+Modifications / Accom IED Students: Students with IEDs will provided with not cartoons, including economy, health care, natural disasters, to the debate over big government vs. small government.
 Students will recognize that there is still debate over which is better, just as the federalists and anti-federalists debated these ideas over 200 years ago.
+Students will hand in their exit ticket on the way out the door

+Closure

+Minutes

+Modifications/Accom modations/Enrichme nt

-Students will hand in their exit ticket on the way out the door Modifications/Accom IEP Students: Students with IEPs will provided with political cartoon analysis questions with underlined key words, modations/Enrichme so they know what to focus on specifically when answering these questions. nt 504 Plans: Students with 504 Plans will be given preferential seating.
-Certain students will be given a notecard that has them sit at a table close to the teacher's desk, so that they can be redirected more easily if necessary ELL Students: ELL students will be provided with political cartoon analysis questions that will have key words underlined so they know where to focus their attention.
+IEP Students: Students with IEPs will provided with political cartoon analysis questions with underlined key words, so they know what to focus on specifically when answering these questions.

+504 Plans: Students with 504 Plans will be given preferential seating.
+Certain students will be given a notecard that has them sit at a table close to the teacher's desk, so that they can be redirected more easily if necessary

+ELL Students: ELL students will be provided with political cartoon analysis questions that will have key words underlined so they know where to focus their attention.
 Their guided notes will have pictures for each section which will emphasize key ideas, helping them to visualize the information.

 Gifted/Talented: Asking extension questions if they finish early: Taking on the role of a federalist, how would you view this political cartoon?
 And why?
 Then take on the role of an anti-federalist.

-Struggling Students: Struggling students will be provide number of details they should have in each section. ed with guided notes that have lines to write on and the
+Struggling Students: Struggling students will be provided with guided notes that have lines to write on and the number of details they should have in each section.